 Fiona Black – South America Travel Centre

 I woke early in the quaint town of El Chalten, Argentina’s trekking capital, excited for my next adventure – to take on the Cerro Torre trail to Laguna Torre at the base of Cerro Torre (Hill Tower) mountain, the highest peak of the Cerro Mountain Range.
-The hike is 11km each way and takes around 4 hours each way at a moderate pace.
+The hike is 11km each way and takes around 8 hours to complete (at a moderate trekking pace).

-El Chalten is a small town located just outside of Los Glaciares National Park, with a population of approximately 400 permanent residents who stay all year round.
+El Chalten is a small town located just outside of Los Glaciares National Park (and about 3 hours north of El Calafate), with a population of approximately 400 permanent residents.
 During the summer season the population swells with visitors attracted by the incredible views found all around the National Park and the opportunities to embrace the great outdoors.

 We set off through the town and began hiking through typical Patagonian terrain.
-Mariano educated us on the fauna of the region and the edible elements of the forest including Pan De Indio, essentially a type of mushroom that tastes a bit like bread – the name translates to Indian Bread in Quechua (language of the Incan Empire).
+Mariano educated us on the fauna of the region and the edible elements of the forest including Pan De Indio, essentially a type of mushroom that tastes a bit like bread – the name translates to Indian Bread in Quechua.

 As we approached the first ridge we had spectacular views of the star of this hike, Cerro Torre.
 Often the view can be obstructed by cloud cover but we were lucky enough to have clear skies over the mountain.
 For those who are not wanting to do the entire hike, this is a good viewpoint to see the valley and then return to town (approx. 3km one way).